ardentperf/cnpg-playground/lab/README-ansible.md

 - A reboot is recommended for all changes to take full effect
 - The user will be added to docker and nix-users groups
 - RDP access will be available after installation (port 3389) - ensure proper firewall rules are in place

-## Architecture

-This Ansible playbook is designed to work as part of a hybrid approach:

-- **`install.sh`**: Shell script wrapper that handles:
-  - System prechecks and validation (with smart detection for re-runs)
-  - User interaction (password setup, proxy configuration)
-  - Calls the Ansible playbook with appropriate variables
-  - Post-installation flow (reboot prompt)

-- **`install-core.yml`**: Ansible playbook that handles:
-  - Core installation logic
-  - Package management
-  - Configuration file creation
-  - Template-based setup

-This approach combines the user-friendly interaction of shell scripts with the structured, idempotent nature of Ansible playbooks.